DixelU/SAFC/README.md

 **Noting that Support of Windows XP was dropped since v1.0** Also thanks to all beta testers on SAF server!

-You can compile it using MSVC 2017 (and later) by installing freeglut and glew using vcpkg/nuget :)
+You can compile it using MSVC 2017 (and later) by installing freeglut (and glew?) using vcpkg/nuget :)